 Classification of Animal Tissues

-- These tissues form an organ like – the stomach, heart, kidneys by organising themselves in specific forms.
+- These tissues form an organ like – the stomach, heart, and kidneys by organizing themselves in specific forms.
 These organs together form organ systems like the digestive system, respiratory system, etc.

 - The study of tissues is called Histology.

-- The English word ’tissue’ derived from the French word ’tissue’ meant for something that is woven.
+- The English word ’tissue’ is derived from the French word ’tissue’ meaning something that is woven.

 - Father of Histology – Bichat

 - French anatomist Xavier Bichat introduced the concept of tissue in anatomy in 1801

 - The term “Histology” was coined by Mayer in 1819 in his book.